vipenrica/HSI/lecture notes/README.md

 L_02.pptx are the slides of lecture 2, review of open channel flow hydraulics (steady and uniform flow only)

 L_03.pptx are the slides of lecture 3, overview on fluvial bedforms with some information on the class project.
-Videos for this lecture on bed level changes and dunes are from the e-book (https://hydrolab.illinois.edu/people/parkerg/e-videos.htm)
+Videos for this lecture on bed level changes and dunes are from the e-book (https://hydrolab.illinois.edu/people/parkerg/e-videos.htm), all other videos are in the video folder of this repository